Eighonet/GCT-TTE/model/README.md

 - `route_2_xIDs.csv`
 - `targets.csv`

 Omsk contains information about $767343$ trips and $231688$ roads, the files' organization is the same as one of Abakan.
-The difference is only in the following moment:
+The only difference is:

 - The road vector representation is  $\Re^{100}$ vector, so `nodes_features.csv` is table of size $231688$ $\times$ $100$.